 Scientists recognize 13 different vitamins that are crucial for good health, and they name most of them after a letter (sometimes followed by a number).
 Each of these vitamins plays a different biological role, and your dog needs each in different amounts.

 Vitamins are classified in two primary categories: water soluble and fat soluble.
 Because they are handled very different by the body, they are best explained separately.

 Most of the vitamins your dog’s body needs are water soluble, meaning that they dissolve readily in water.

 Because of this, these vitamins are not stored in the body in significant quantities.
-This means that they must be ingested on a daily basis to ensure their body has enough at any given time.
+This means that they must be ingested on a daily basis to ensure their body has enough at any given time, making them essential vitamins.

 The primary water-soluble vitamins include:

 Also called, thiamine, Vitamin B1 helps to promote proper nervous system function and is involved in appetite stimulation and the metabolism of food.

 Weakness, loss of bodily control, and diminished appetite can all occur in dogs who do not obtain enough of this vitamin.

 Dogs of all life stages need approximately 2.25 milligram of Vitamin B1 per kilogram of food consumed every day.